 Join Aftab for, 'Eshgh: A Concert in Memory of Shayan Mazroei,' featuring Kamyar Arsani and Huda Asfour live at Bossa Bistro & Lounge Washington DC.
 Tickets $20.
+Update: NO AGE LIMIT.
 February 1st.
 2018.

 Purchase your 100% tax deductible ticket and have your name be recognized as a contributor to the Saddleback College Memorial Endowed Scholarship on Aftab's website!
 This memorial fund provides scholarships to students who are actively working for peace and anti-racism in the campus of Saddleback College and in the community.